luisonthekeyboard/respondet/doc/tomorrow.md

 ## For October 30

+- proper exception handling
+- Optional?
 - write results to database
-- tests
+- _more_ tests
-- @Async????
-- Also, events?!?!?!
-- proper exception handling